BatyaGG/Trained-by-Demonstration-NAO-Robot-Controlled-via-a-BCI-system-for-Telepresence/README.md

 Following packages have to be installed: numpy <1.12.1>, matplotlib <2.0.0>, fastdtw <0.3.0>, scipy <0.16.1>.
 Also, NAO robot control framework 'naoqi' should be installed.

+Other version of packages are not tested, but welcome.
+Report me if have any problems to: b.saduanov@gmail.com

 # NAO humanoid robot

 <p align="center">